rajeshvkothari/oom/Internal/Int_Honolulu.md

   Currently, testing of tosca models in Honolulu is done using REST API requests sent from POSTMAN.
 These requests and their order is described as follows.

 - Store models in Dgraph:

+  For sdwan, firewall, nonrtric, qp, qp-driver, ts models use following:

   ```sh
   POST http://{IP_ADDR_OF_ONAP_OOM_DEMO}:30294/compiler/model/db/save